CleanifyOrg/ve-better-apps-utils/README.md

     yarn generate
     ```

+This will generate 5000 items.
+If you want to generate a different number of items, you can pass the desired
+number as an argument:

+    ```bash
+    yarn generate 100
+    ```

 ## Output

 After running the script, an `output` folder will be created in the project root containing: